bendqh1/bash/2_create_a_apache_based_website.md

 mkdir ${web_application_root}/${domain_2};
 ```

-## Configure PHPMyAdmin and work with it
+## Install and configure PHPMyAdmin and work with it

 ```shell
 cd $web_application_root